 StrainSEEK provides a foundational data set to identify the complexity of your strain’s genome.
 Identify important SNP’s to be used in production QC and provide seed-to-sale tracking capabilities.
 This foundational data set also provides a cost-effective way to do marker-assisted breeding, identifying important locations in the genome for better crop yield, lifecycle management, and trait enhancements.

-Demonstrating prior use is key to protecting your strain from cannabis utility patents, which are already being filed (See: Breeding of Specialty Cannabis Patent).
-Medicinal Genomics will submit an encrypted version of your StrainSEEK data file to the Bitcoin blockchain, which serves as public, timestamped record of prior use that can be used to defend against any future patents.
+Protect your strains from restricting patents by demonstrating prior art, a key to protecting your strain from cannabis utility patents that are already being filed.
+Medicinal Genomics submits an encrypted version of your StrainSEEK data file to the DASH blockchain, which serves as a public, timestamped record of prior art that can be used to defend against any future patents.

 Your individual StrainSEEK report includes its own webpage on Kannapedia.net with a picture of the strain, potency information, and the strain’s relationship to 100’s of other strains in the database.
 Determine your strain’s lineage and uniqueness as the closest genetic relatives are identified and a measurable genetic distance value is assigned to your strain.
 StrainSEEK’s design and richness of data enables users to compare your results using other public cannabis genomic datasets (Phylos, Lynch, Sawler), giving you the ability to compare your strain’s data to any public cannabis genetics.